Significant-Gravitas/AutoGPT/docs/content/platform/new_blocks.md

      In this case, we're mocking the `get_request` method to always return a dictionary with an 'extract' key, simulating a successful API response.
 This allows us to test the block's logic without making actual network requests, which could be slow, unreliable, or rate-limited.

-5. **Implement the `run` method with error handling:**, this should contain the main logic of the block:
+5. **Implement the `run` method with error handling.** This should contain the main logic of the block:

    ```python
    def run(self, input_data: Input, **kwargs) -> BlockOutput: